Randolph County, Arkansas: Politics

-Since the late 20th century, Randolph County has transitioned from reliably Democratic to steady Republican in national, state and local elections.
-Except for the Catholic John F. Kennedy in 1960, major nationwide Republican victories for Richard Nixon (1972) and Ronald Reagan (1984), and the candidacy of Alabama Governor George Wallace in 1968, the county supported every Democratic presidential candidate between 1896 and 2004.
-Randolph County then supported Barack Obama’s opponents by roughly 3-to-2 margin, and supported Donald Trump with 70.7 percent of the vote.

-In Congress, Arkansas has been represented by two Republican senators (John Boozman and Tom Cotton) since January 3, 2015, ending a long history of Democratic hegemony.
-In the House of Representatives, Randolph County is within the Arkansas 1st district with several other Ozark counties and many agricultural Delta counties on the eastern side of the state.
-The Arkansas 1st has been represented by Rick Crawford since 2010.
+In the United States Senate, Randolph County is represented by John Boozman and Tom Cotton, both Republicans.
+In the House of Representatives, Randolph County is within Arkansas's 1st congressional district, represented by Republican Rick Crawford.

 In the Arkansas State Senate, Randolph County is split between the 19th District and 20th District.
 Pocahontas and areas to the southeast are in the 20th along with Clay, Greene, Lawrence and a small portion of Craighead counties.
 Areas north or west of Pocahontas are in the 19th along with Izard, Sharp, Independence and a small portion of Fulton counties.
-The 19th has been represented by James Sturch (R) of Batesville since 2019, and the 20th has been represented by Blake Johnson (R) of Corning since 2015.
+The 19th is represented by Republican James Sturch since 2019, and the 20th is represented by Republican Blake Johnson.
 In the Arkansas House of Representatives, Randolph County is split between the 56th District, 60th District, and 61st District.
 The eastern part of Randolph County is in the 56th District, which also includes Clay and most of Greene counties.
 Portions of Randolph County generally south and west of Pocahontas are represented by the 60th District, which also includes Lawrence County, most of Izard County, and a small portion of Greene County.
 The remainder of Randolph County, including Pocahontas, is represented by the 61st District, along with portions of Sharp and Fulton counties.
-These districts are represented by Joe Jett (R, since 2014), Frances Cavenaugh (R, since 2016), and Marsh Davis (R, since 2019), respectively.
+These districts are represented by Republicans Joe Jett, Frances Cavenaugh, and Marsh Davis, respectively.

-Randolph County has produced some successful statewide politicians, including Thomas S. Drew, Third Governor of Arkansas, Edwin R. Bethune, U.S. Representative from Arkansas, Drew Bowers, Republican gubernatorial nominee in 1926 and 1928, and William Jasper Blackburn, a Reconstruction U.S. Representative from Louisiana.
+Judicially, the county is within the 3rd Judicial Circuit Court, which covers Jackson, Lawrence, Randolph, and Sharp counties.
+The 3rd Circuit contains three circuit judges, elected to six-year terms at-large.

+A classic example of a Solid South county, Randolph County was reliably Democratic throughout most of its history.
+Except for the Catholic John F. Kennedy in 1960 (the county had voted for Catholic Al Smith in 1928, possibly due to concerns over Herbert Hoover's mismanagement of the Great Mississippi Flood of 1927), the county supported every Democratic presidential candidate between 1896 and 2004.
+Even as the South shifted heavily to the right during the late 20th century, Randolph remained reliably Democratic aside from Republican landslides.
+It began shifting hard to the right in the 1980s as Democrats slowly moved to the left, but it remained in the Democratic margin until the 2000s due to the liberal policies of George H. W. Bush and the successive presence of favorite sons Bill Clinton and Al Gore (a native Arkansan and a neighboring Tennessean, respectively) on the ballot.
+It narrowly voted once more for Democrat John Kerry in 2004, but broke for Republicans in 2008 due to the leftward shift of the national Democratic Party.
+Since then, Republicans have dominated the county, gaining in vote share in every election since 1992.
+In the 2020s, Democrats have failed to break 20% for the first time in county history, while Republicans broke 80% for the first time in history in 2024.